scrotumLab/Tresses-for-BugBrand-FRAC/README.md

     • The PCB file in Diptrace format.
     • The panel as PCB in Diptrace format.

-The schematics and the firmware used for Tresses were the original files published by Mutable Instruments.
+The schematics for Tresses is the same as the original file published by Mutable Instruments.
 Some components were changed directly on the circuit board itself.

 ![ScrotumLab-Tresses-01](https://user-images.githubusercontent.com/39232489/90115694-b9a7e180-dd54-11ea-99b1-ae7f4c150a95.jpg)